-The Center for Ethnographic Research (CER) Intensive Ethnography Workshop provides mentorship, hands-on field experience, and advanced training in designing and executing a project using participant observation.
+The Center for Ethnographic Research (CER) Intensive Ethnography Workshop provides mentorship and advanced training in designing and executing a project using participant observation.
 Participants will be coached through all the components of a research project.
 The workshop includes individualized consultations with faculty and is designed for advanced graduate students, faculty, and professionals.
 The topics in the five-day workshop include the following:

 The Intensive Ethnography Workshop includes lecture, discussion, and coached research exercises, along with networking events.
-In addition, participants will receive feedback on their own research project development and design.
 The workshop is intended both for those who are new to research based on participant-observation and those who want to further develop their skills.

 The workshop is from 9-5, Monday – Friday, with research exercises and consultations scheduled during these hours.
 There will be a welcome dinner on Sunday evening.
 On Friday afternoon, workshop participants will attend a symposium on Beyond the Case: The Logics and Practices of Comparative Ethnography, with a reception to follow.

 The workshop will be led by:

 Please complete the online application here.
-Review of applications will begin February 1st and will be conducted on a rolling basis thereafter until the workshop is full.
-Applicants will be notified within two weeks.
+Review of applications will begin March 15 and will be conducted on a rolling basis thereafter until the workshop is full.
+Applicants will be notified within three weeks.
 Space is limited in order to give individualized attention to participants.
-THE WORKSHOP IS NOT BEING HELD IN 2019.
-CHECK BACK IN EARLY 2020 FOR THE DATES FOR SUMMER 2020.

 The workshop fee is:

 Early bird discount of $100 for those who register by 4/15.

-The fee includes the instruction, the welcome dinner, the concluding social, and continental breakfast on the five days of the workshop.
-Participants are responsible for their own transportation and lodging (a discounted block of rooms will be available).
+The fee includes the instruction, the welcome dinner, the concluding reception, and continental breakfast on the five days of the workshop.
+Participants are responsible for their own transportation and lodging.
 Participants are responsible for their own meals except as specified above.

 International participants are welcome, though you are responsible for getting a visa.
 You should apply for a B1 visa: "attend a scientific, educational, professional, or business convention or conference."
 Or, if you also want to add tourism to your stay, apply for a B1/B2 visa.